Sidduri2025/RehabEdge/README.md

 ## Stability & Reliability

 o If the internet connection is lost, the RehabEdge app must continue operating offline and automatically sync results within 10 minutes of reconnection.
+  The system should recover from crashes or interruptions in under 5 seconds without losing session data..

 ## Availability

 o The doctor dashboard should maintain 99.5% uptime monthly to ensure continuous access.